txy0414/fsopen_exercises/part 0/new_note_diagram.md

     server-->>browser: HTML document
     deactivate server

-    Note right of the browser: Since the server responds with HTTP status code 302, a URL redirect, the browser perform a new HTTP GET request to the address defined in the header's Location - the address /notes.
+    Note right of browser: Since the server responds with HTTP status code 302, a URL redirect, the browser perform a new HTTP GET request to the address defined in the header's Location - the address /notes.
 So, the browser reloads the Notes page.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server